Wildst/dnd/dm/Awesomeness in Waterdeep/README.md

 ### Session 55 - 21/10/2024
 Some exploring that do stuff, some cool contraptions, and a couple dangerous creatures almost killing Peter...

+### Session 56 - 18/11/2024
+They decide to go back and attack, it was a close figth, but they won.

 ## Rumors